Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Discussions

 \subsection{Parameter Sensitivity}

-To explore the impact of specific parameters on the model, we conduct a series of parameter sensitivity experiments on the MIMIC-III dataset, focusing on four key parameters of the model.
-These experiments aim to study the effects of different parameter combinations on model performance and analyze the reasons for these changes in detail.
-The results are shown in Figure \ref{fig:para_sensitive}, where the X-axis represents different values of a parameter, and the Y-axis indicates the performance differences caused by varying parameter values.
+To investigate the influence of specific parameters on the model, we conduct a series of parameter sensitivity experiments on the MIMIC-III dataset, focusing on four key model parameters.
+These experiments examine the effects of different parameter combinations on model performance and analyze the underlying causes of these changes in detail.
+The results are depicted in Figure~\ref{fig:para_sensitive}, where the X-axis represents different parameter values, and the Y-axis shows the performance variations caused by these values.

-First, we investigate the impact of different embedding dimensions on experimental performance.
-Figure \ref{fig:para_embedding} shows the performance at embedding dimensions of 32, 64, 128, and 256.
-When the embedding size is 128, the model's accuracy significantly exceeds that of other parameter settings, while safety remains at the same level.
-Therefore, considering accuracy, safety, and time cost, we select 128 as the optimal embedding dimension for this experiment.
+First, we examine the effect of different embedding dimensions on model performance.
+Figure~\ref{fig:para_embedding} illustrates performance at embedding dimensions of 32, 64, 128, and 256.
+When the embedding size is 128, the model achieves significantly higher accuracy, while safety remains consistent.
+Therefore, considering accuracy, safety, and computational cost, we select 128 as the optimal embedding dimension for this experiment.

-Next, since both molecular modalities use GNN networks as the basic encoder, we consider the number of GNN layers.
-The specific impact is shown in Figure \ref{fig:para_gnnLayer}.
-It is clear that a 4-layer network achieves better accuracy.
-Too many layers increase the model's complexity and make it more prone to overfitting, leading to a larger gap between training and testing results.
-Too few layers slow down the model's convergence speed, and the model's performance fails to reach the desired effect.
-Thus, we choose 4 layers for the model.
+Next, since both molecular modalities use GNN layers as the basic encoder, we assess the impact of the number of GNN layers.
+Figure~\ref{fig:para_gnnLayer} shows that a 4-layer network provides superior accuracy.
+However, too many layers increase model complexity and the likelihood of overfitting, leading to a larger gap between training and testing results.
+Conversely, fewer layers reduce convergence speed, preventing the model from achieving optimal performance.
+Thus, we select 4 layers for the model.

-Regarding the number of epochs and learning rate of the pre-training model, these are crucial for the performance of the pre-trained model.
-As shown in Figure \ref{fig:para_epoch_pretrain} and Figure \ref{fig:para_lr_pretrain}, too few epochs fail to adequately conduct contrastive learning for the dual molecular modalities, while too many epochs are meaningless and can even decrease performance.
-The pre-training learning rate also requires fine-tuning, and using an optimizer strategy to adjust the learning step size is recommended.
+Regarding the number of epochs and learning rate of the pre-training model, these are critical to the performance of the pre-trained model.
+As shown in Figure~\ref{fig:para_epoch_pretrain} and Figure~\ref{fig:para_lr_pretrain}, too few epochs do not sufficiently perform contrastive learning for the dual molecular modalities, while excessive epochs offer diminishing returns and may reduce performance.
+The pre-training learning rate also requires fine-tuning, and an optimizer strategy for adjusting the learning step size is recommended.

-In practical model experiments, adjustments can be made based on the experimental environment and actual results.
-Different experimental environments may lead to slight variations.
+In practical model experiments, parameter adjustments may be required based on the experimental environment and actual results.
+Different experimental environments may lead to minor variations.